theheking/intro-to-command-line-hpc/key_info.md

 ## Before the course, please make sure you have:
 1. Charger
 2. Positive attitude!
+3. Both

-3. Both (a) a registered username to the NCI GADI through this [step-by-step guide](https://intranet.gimr.garvan.org.au/spaces/DSP/pages/291307768/Register+for+an+NCI+user+account) and (b) join the associated project as [described](https://opus.nci.org.au/spaces/Help/pages/13141289/How+to+connect+to+a+project) (more details to come)!
+   (a) a registered username to the NCI GADI through this [step-by-step guide](https://intranet.gimr.garvan.org.au/spaces/DSP/pages/291307768/Register+for+an+NCI+user+account)

+    (b) join the associated project as [described](https://opus.nci.org.au/spaces/Help/pages/13141289/How+to+connect+to+a+project) (more details to come)!

-4. Attempt to install Visual Studio Code - an intuitive program where you can write and run code.
+5. Attempt to install Visual Studio Code - an intuitive program where you can write and run code.
 Instructions for [MacOS](https://code.visualstudio.com/docs/setup/mac) and [Windows](https://code.visualstudio.com/docs/setup/windows)

-   **If any of these fail, let us know at the beginning of the workshop and we are happy to help**
+   **If any of these fail, do not stress.
+But please shoot us an email prior to the commencement of the workshop, and we are happy to help**

 ## At the end of the workshop, you will be able to:
-- Login to NCI GADI high performance computer (HPC)
+- Login to NCI Gadi high-performance computer (HPC)
 - Confidently navigate around the HPC using the command line
 - Be able to submit a job